juntiapps/junti-super-apps/README.md

 - Show current weather and its forecast 5 days ahead, 3 hours inverval.
 - Data based on current location (using gps) and openweathermap for weather data.
 - Next Update: Adds other location based on the places, like state, city, regency, district, village, etc.

-### UserAuth
-- sample and simple user aunthentication (register,login) with php mysql as backend

 ### SholatYuk
 - show Moslem prayer times based on selected location